Travis Payne: Career

-Payne also worked with pop-singer Manika.
-He choreographed her live shows along with directing and choreographing her debut music video "Just Cant Let You Go" featuring Young Money's Lil Twist.
+Payne also worked with pop singer Manika.
+He choreographed her live shows along with directing and choreographing her debut music video, "Just Can't Let You Go," featuring Young Money's Lil Twist.

 In 2013, Payne started work in Japan with Johnny & Associates.

 In 2022, Payne became a judge of the talent competition show Yoshiki Superstar Project X, airing on Hulu Japan and produced by Japanese musician and composer Yoshiki.